Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 --generate-ssh-keys

 The ID of your VM is shown in the output of the az vm create command.
-Copy this someplace safe so you can use it later in this tutorial.
+Copy and store this in a safe location so you can use it later in this tutorial.

 An image gallery is the primary resource used for enabling image sharing.

-Allowed characters for Gallery name are uppercase or lowercase letters, digits, dots, and periods.
-The gallery name cannot contain dashes.
+Allowed characters for gallery names are uppercase or lowercase letters, digits, dots, and periods.
+The gallery name can't contain dashes.
 Gallery names must be unique within your subscription.

 Create an image definition

 Image definitions create a logical grouping for images.
-They are used to manage information about the image versions that are created within them.
+They're used to manage information about the image versions that are created within them.

 Image definition names can be made up of uppercase or lowercase letters, digits, dots, dashes, and periods.